Fire & Explosions

-In an engine room a non-insulated hot area, a leakage of oil and the air in the engine room itself is what it takes for a fire to break out.
-In cargo a cigarette, cargo and abundant air can be the contributing factors.
+In an engine room a non-insulated hot area, leakage of oil and the air in the engine room itself is what it takes for a fire to break out.
+In cargo, a cigarette, cargo and abundant air can be the contributing factors.

 - In 7 out of 10 cases fires occur when the vessel is on passage at sea.

-- Only in one tenth of the cases studied, the fire occured during shipyard or drydock operations.
+- Only in one-tenth of the cases studied, did the fire occur during shipyard or drydock operations.